 You are here:

-These projects are fellow driven, i.e. through work primarily done at STIAS by invited fellows who are resident at the Institute for varying periods of time.
-Each theme is developed and managed by a core group of STIAS fellows who commit to spending time at STIAS on an annual (or biennial) basis for 3-5 years, and who are supported to convene workshops or conferences at STIAS, direct and conduct limited research elsewhere in support of the project goals, and also nominate fellows or short term visiting scholars who are considered for joining the core group from time to time.
+Until 2020, STIAS supported a number of longer term theme projects within its programme, primarily funded by the Knut and Alice Wallenberg Foundation.
+As all other STIAS projects these projects were fellow-driven, i.e. through work primarily done at STIAS by invited fellows who are resident at the Institute for varying periods of time.
+Each theme was developed and managed by a core group of STIAS fellows who committed to spending time at STIAS on an annual (or biennial) basis for 3-5 years.
+They were supported to convene workshops or conferences at STIAS, to direct and conduct limited research elsewhere in support of the project goals, and to nominate fellows or short term visiting scholars to join the core group from time to time.